georgiosKachrimanis/IoT/README.md

 This is the final paper of my studies on CS at the Hellenic Open University.

-It is a study on network topologies using RPi's for Emergency situations.
-The code will be updated slowly and I will try to keep it in english so more people can understand what is happening.
+The goal of this project is to create a network topology with RPi that will be able to work seemlesly in the various states of IoT sollutions.
+Edge, Near Edge and Far Edge.

+Of course the code you will find here is just the basis for your system.
+The basic concepts are implemented:
+1. Fast and easy change of Access Point.
+2. Flask Server support
+3. Simple webbrowser monitoring